-

 The Role of Matres Lectionis in Preserving Biblical Texts

 The Matres Lectionis (Latin for “mothers of reading”) played a crucial role in the preservation, interpretation, and transmission of the biblical texts.
-These consonantal letters, which began to function as vowel indicators in Hebrew, Aramaic, and other Semitic languages, greatly … Continue reading
+These consonantal letters, which began to function as vowel indicators in Hebrew, Aramaic, and other Semitic languages, greatly impacted the way scribes ensured the accurate reading and understanding of sacred scriptures.
+This article will explore their origins, development, and contribution to the faithful transmission of the Hebrew Bible.

 Posted in Textual Criticism